seriousben/seriousben.com/content/links/mozilla-google-others-team-up-to-make-mdn-docs-the-place-to-go-for-web-api-ref.md

 ### TLDR

 Good news.
 The MDN docs being so great it is amazing that more companies start making it better.
 And Microsoft doing at that is wow.
-Also <a href="https://devdocs.io/">https://devdocs.io/</a> looks pretty cool.
+Also [https://devdocs.io/](https://devdocs.io/) looks pretty cool.

 [Read more](https://blogs.windows.com/msedgedev/2017/10/18/documenting-web-together-mdn-web-docs)